-As part of the Company's Conflict Mineral Program, we have identified and compiled a list of 274 potential smelters and refiners.
+As part of the Company's Conflict Mineral Program, we have identified and compiled a list of 322 potential smelters and refiners.
 As discussed above, most of the information provided to us is furnished by our suppliers at a company or divisional level such that it is unclear and uncertain if the specified smelters or refiners identified by them in fact provided Conflict Minerals in the materials sold to us.
-Of the reported smelters, approximately 274 have smelter identification numbers while the remainder of the smelters identified in survey responses have been either misidentified or have not yet been registered for certification.
+All 322 of the reported smelters have smelter identification numbers.
 During the coming year, the Company anticipates continuing to devote attention to identifying the actual smelters and sources of Conflict Minerals in their products to enhance our understanding of our sources as well as to enable us to provide more information next year.